 java dataFormat.ImportSNPs Homo_sapiens.GRCh37.64.ref.gff var.flt.vcf ph2temp

+(If there are any '.' or '/' characters in the sample names in the VCF header, be sure to remove them before running the above command, as polyHap2 currently fails otherwise.)
 If you are working with a small number of human samples (< 10), it may be worth improving your phasing by combining the VCF file [coming soon] obtained from the 60 CEU samples in the Montgomery et al. HapMap dataset with your own VCF file, instead of using only your own data (see merge-vcf).
 However, if you intend to do arbitrary phasing just to reduce allelic mapping biases, then there is no need for this (see below).

-phase.sh script in the temporary directory.
+5. To phase the genotypes, run the phase.sh script in the temporary directory.
 E.g.:

 ./ph2temp/phase.sh

-Note that commands listed in phase.sh may safely be run simultaneously if you have access to many CPUs.phase.sh script with the -r option to assign the alleles to the two haplotypes without phasing (REF alleles are assigned to the _A haplotype and ALT alleles to the _B haplotype).
+Alternatively, if you are only interested in reducing allelic mapping biases and not in haplo-isoform expression, run the phase.sh script with the -r option to assign the alleles to the two haplotypes without phasing (REF alleles are assigned to the _A haplotype and ALT alleles to the _B haplotype).
 This option may be used even when the number of samples is as low as 1.

 java dataFormat.ConvertABtoATGC Homo_sapiens.GRCh37.64.ref.gff ph2temp ph2output